b3nj5m1n/moderncardthemes/README.md

 * Word - The word you want to memorize.
 * AudioWord - Audio of the pronounciation of the word you're trying to learn.
 * WordTranslation - Translation of the word you're trying to learn in your native language.
-* AudioWordTranslation - Audio of the word in you're native language.
+* AudioWordTranslation - Audio of the word in your native language.
 * Sentence - The word you're trying to learn used in an example sentence.
 * AudioSentence - An audio of the example sentence.
 * SentenceTranslation - A translation of the example sentence in your native language.